bufbuild-ru/docs/docs/breaking/quickstart/index.md

 ## Compare against a remote Git repository

 If your `.proto` files aren't in the BSR yet, usually you'd compare against your remote Git repository instead, since that represents the latest version of your code.
-That's a straightforward change to the `--against` target, so we'll also explore what happens when you change the configuration to a different [rule set](../rules/) — from `FILE` to `PACKAGE`. `PACKAGE` allows elements to move within a package, unlike `FILE`, which is stricter.First, move the `PetType` enum to a new `pet_type.proto` file.
+That's a straightforward change to the `--against` target, so we'll also explore what happens when you change the configuration to a different [rule set](../rules/) — from `FILE` to `PACKAGE`. `PACKAGE` allows elements to move within a package, unlike `FILE`, which is stricter.

+First, move the `PetType` enum to a new `pet_type.proto` file.

 ::: info cli/breaking-change-detection/start/